-You will create your signups for experiments well in advance of your lab dates - you will be sent a link to a Google spreadsheet.
-If you wish to change your signup, please send an e-mail to the instructor/TA for that experiment.
+We will sign up on a schedule of experiments during one of our final lectures - you will be sent a link to a Google spreadsheet.
+If you wish to change your experiment schedule, please send an e-mail to the instructor/TA for that experiment.